 Official Information Act

-The Official Information Act 1982 provides that official information held by a body such as the University should be made available, unless good reason exists for withholding such information.
+The guiding principle of the Official Information Act is that information must be made available unless a good reason exists under the Act for withholding it.

-Requests for University official information are the responsibility of the Registrar and enquiries should be addressed to Information and Records Management Unit, University of Canterbury, in the first instance.
+Requests for University official information are the responsibility of the General Counsel and Registrar and enquiries should be addressed to Information and Records Management team, University of Canterbury, in the first instance.

 If a request is refused the applicant will be told the reason for the refusal and the process to be followed in regard to lodging an appeal with the Ombudsman.

 A request must be answered as soon as reasonably practicable and no later than 20 working days.
 A requestor may ask that the request be treated as urgent, but reasons should be provided for seeking urgency.

 The time limit for answering requests can be extended in some cases, but the applicant will be told of the extension.

 Most requests will be answered free of charge, but there is provision for the University to discuss with a requestor a possible charge in those situations where substantial research and collation must be undertaken before the information can be provided.